eywu/stringfu/README.markdown

 stemming a string will output an array of the Porter Stemmed words

     "ZOMG!
-I hearted installing headlights into used decipticons".stem
+I hearted installing headlights into used decepticons".stem
-    # => ["zomg", "i", "heart", "instal", "headlight", "into", "use", "decipticon"]
+    # => ["zomg", "i", "heart", "instal", "headlight", "into", "use", "decepticon"]